We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There are many possible causes of a tickle in the nose.
+There are many possible causes of a tickle or tingling in the nose.
 It could be an illness, allergy, dryness, or irritation.
 Some simple at-home remedies should help to get rid of the problem.

 The nose is often the first barrier to stop irritants from being breathed into the airways.
 Tiny hairs inside the nostrils catch particles, such as dust, dirt, or pollen.
 These are known as environmental irritants and can cause a tickle in the nose.